groovyBugify/aws-security-mcp/README.md

 /Users/YOUR_USER/Library/Application Support/Claude/claude_desktop_config.json
 ```

+**NOTE** - It is advised to utilise Claude Pro Plan for this, as the number of tools will break the context window and token size limit on the FREE plan.

 ## Running AWS Security MCP on steroids

 Using any MCP Client we can couple multiple MCPs toghthere for example -